 Big Data Testing Challenges

-- Expensive to create a test environment
+Expensive to create a test Environment

-- Difficult to obtain right/meaningful testing data
+Challenging to obtain the right/meaningful testing data

 Have you followed some other process?
 I would love to hear from you.
 Do share your story with me here: [email protected]